-In most instances, matters will be resolved at the appropriate division or office level within the Commission.
+In most instances, matters should be resolved at the appropriate division or office level within the Commission.
 Novel or highly complex matters may be sent to the Commission for review, at the discretion of the staff.
 If the matter is resolved at the staff level, the staff will use reasonable efforts to send its response to the requestor within 60 days of the date the office or division received the request.
 If the resolution of the matter is particularly complicated or would benefit from consultation with other divisions or agencies, the staff will use reasonable efforts to send a response to the requestor within 90 days of the date the original office or division received the request.

 Request Format.
-To be treated as a data quality correction request under these guidelines, any affected person seeking correction of Commission-disseminated data should submit a request in writing (on paper or by email) and include the following:
+To be treated as a data quality correction request under these guidelines and to help ensure the most expedient processing of the request, any affected person seeking correction of Commission-disseminated data should submit a request in writing (on paper or by email) and include as much of the following information as possible:

-- A description of the facts or data the requestor seeks to have corrected; - An explanation of how the requestor is an affected person with regard to those facts or data; - The factual basis for believing the facts or data need to be corrected; - A proposed resolution, including the factual basis for believing the facts or data in the requestor's proposed resolution are correct; - The consequences of not implementing the proposed resolution; and

-• The requestor's contact information, including name, address, daytime telephone number and email address.
+- A description of the facts or data the requestor seeks to have corrected; - An explanation of how the requestor is an affected person with regard to those facts or data: - The factual basis for believing the facts or data fail to comply with the Government-wide or Commission guidelines; - A proposed resolution, including the factual basis for believing the facts or data in the requestor's proposed resolution are correct; - The consequences of not implementing the proposed resolution; - Any supporting documentation the requestor believes would be helpful in resolving the matter; and - The requestor's contact information, including name, address, daytime telephone number and email address.

-Requests should be marked "Data Quality Correction Request " on the first line of the envelope directly above the mailing address and on the correspondence itself, in the case of letters, or in the "Subject" line, in the case of email correspondence.
+Requests should be marked "Data Quality Correction Request" on the first line of the envelope directly above the mailing address and on the correspondence itself, in the case of letters, or in the "Subject" line, in the case of email correspondence.
 Emails should be sent to the following address: dataquality@sec.gov.
 Letters should be addressed to: